Prince William's wife Kate in hospital in labour - Journal du Cameroun

 The 36-year-old was admitted to the private Lindo Wing of St. Mary’s Hospital in central London, where George, four, and two-year-old Charlotte were born.

-She was accompanied by William, their Kensington Palace home said in a statement.
-The hospital is a mile (less than two kilometres) from the palace.
+William has gone with her, according to the statement from their Kensington Palace home.
+The hospital is around a mile (less than two kilometres) from the palace.

+“We’re going to celebrate with fish and chips!” said John Loughrey, who was wearing a Union Jack hat and clutching a plastic doll with a crown.

+Maria Scott, 46, a housewife from Newcastle in northeast England, has been in place for 15 days.

 “Her Royal Highness The Duchess of Cambridge was admitted to St. Mary’s Hospital, Paddington, London earlier this morning in the early stages of labour,” the statement said.